-I began martial arts training over 30 years ago, as a student of Karate-Do, later becoming an instructor.
+I began martial arts training 35 years ago, as a student of Karate-Do, later becoming an instructor.

 Even back then as a teenager, I researched other martial arts, and was fascinated by Tai Chi, particularly Erle Montaigue's Combat Tai Chi.
 However, this was not available in Adelaide.
 I was looking for a fighting art which emphasised fluidity, evasiveness, and using opponents' force against them.